 The animals are treated as commodities not living, feeling beings.

 The 40 per cent of sows who are not placed in farrowing crates to give birth are kept outdoors and are provided with farrowing ‘arcs’ – individual units constructed of corrugated metal, usually in a field.13AHDB.org.
 2020.
 Outdoor farrowing environment.
 Available at: https://ahdb.org.uk/knowledge-library/outdoor-farrowing-environment [Accessed 31 May 2020] She is free to come and go as she pleases, but her piglets are confined to the arc for the first two weeks.
 They will still be weaned too early, at three to four weeks old and the vast majority are moved to intensive indoor systems and never see their mothers again.

-Only seven per cent of piglets are reared outdoors after weaning and are then moved indoors and just two per cent remain outdoors until slaughter.14CPRE.org.uk.
+About 40 per cent of breeding sows are kept outdoors, however only seven per cent of piglets are reared outdoors after weaning, most of those are then brought indoors leaving only two per cent remaining outdoors until slaughter.14CPRE.org.uk.
 2019.
 The future of pig and poultry farming.
 Available at: https://www.cpre.org.uk/wp-content/uploads/2019/11/The_future_of_pig_and_poultry_farming.pdf